chengl11/EC601-Project03/Phase01/README.md

 1. Install or Run the Open Source Project.
 2. Reproduce their results.

-For my project, this phase is to test the WebRTC JavaScript code samples.
+For this project, phase 01 is to test the WebRTC JavaScript code samples.
 All of the original codes of these samples can be found at https://github.com/webrtc/samples.

 ## Testing Step